(eponymous member of the South Byron Trio)

 As described in the Handbook of Iron Meteorites Volume 3 (Vagn F. Buchwald, 1975), shock-melted mm-scale troilitedaubreelite inclusions, sometimes associated with primary chromite grains, are scattered throughout an otherwise homogeneous FeNi-metal matrix.
 Under high magnification, µm-scale kamacite platelets and associated schreibersite crystals can be resolved forming a micro-Thomson (Widmanstätten) structure.
 The presence of daubréelite in South Byron and the similar Babb's Mill (Troost's Iron) is attributed by Corrigan et al. (2018) to a late-stage reduction process, possibly related to the exhaustion of water utilized in the oxidation of metallic iron to form FeO.

-South Byron is grouped with two other irons, Babb's Mill (Troost's) and Inland Forts (ILD) 83500, and these three together have been termed the South Byron Trio (SBT).
+South Byron is grouped with two other irons, Babb's Mill (Troost's) and Inland Forts (ILD) 83500, and the grouplet of three is termed the South Byron Trio (SBT).
 The existence of a possible genetic link between the SBT and the Milton pallasite has been investigated by numerous investigators (e.g., Jones et al., 2003 [#1683]; Reynolds et al., 2006 [#5233]; McCoy et al., 2017 [#2241], 2019 [GCA]; Corrigan et al., 2017 [#2556]; Corrigan et al., 2018 [#2527]).
-All of these irons have significant characteristics in common, including similar metal compositions (siderophile element abundance patterns reflecting oxidizing conditions), similar metal structures (kamacite spindles and associated schreibersite), O-isotope values that plot along a consistent trend line, similar Δ17O-isotopic compositions of chromites, and overlapping Mo-isotopic values.
-The differences in siderophile element and platinum group element abundances that are observed could be attributed to fractional crystallization processes, or as Hilton et al. (2019) have inferred, to formation on separate parent bodies that accreted from similar precursor materials in a similar isotopic region (CC) of the protoplanetary disk (see respective diagrams below).
+All of these meteorites have significant characteristics in common, including similar metal compositions (siderophile element abundance patterns reflecting oxidizing conditions), similar metal structures (kamacite spindles and associated schreibersite), O-isotope values that plot along a consistent trend line, similar Δ17O-isotopic compositions of chromites, and overlapping Mo-isotopic values.
+The differences observed in siderophile element and platinum group element abundances could be attributed to fractional crystallization processes, or as Hilton et al. (2019) have inferred, to formation on separate parent bodies that accreted from similar precursor materials in a similar isotopic region (CC) of the protoplanetary disk (see respective diagrams below).

 Siderophile Element Concentrations for SBT and Milton